 A list of required and recommended books will be posted online at the beginning of the semester.

-Assignments for the first day of classes, if there are any, will also be posted on bSpace (courses webpage).
+Assignments for the first day of classes, if there are any, will also be posted on bCourses (courses webpage).
 Do not buy your books until you know your assigned schedule.
 As for study aids and materials, you should probably wait until you know what you need before you start investing in these items.
 At least at the beginning of law school, the assigned casebook is probably all you will need to buy.

 Law books are very heavy.
 Most students invest in a good backpack; some use portable luggage to wheel their books around during the day.
-You will be assigned a locker, and you should make good use of it.
+You will be assigned a locker and you should make good use of it.
 After you get organized, you will be able to leave the bulk of your books in your locker or at home.
 You might want to check with some of the local copy stores about their “strip and drill” technique, which removes the book’s binding and punches holes in the pages to allow you to carry around only the relevant parts of the books you are using in class.

 Going To The Library

 The Berkeley Law Library is known for its superb collection and its outstanding reference librarians.
 You’ll find that all the reference librarians are enthusiastic about working with you on your projects and answering your research questions.
 They will be able to help you with a wide range of questions, from how to find or cite to unfamiliar sources to what treatises or study aids will be the most useful for your classes, so be sure to get to know them.
-More specific information is available on the Law library webste.
+More specific information is available on the Law Library Website.

 The Law Library is the place where most law students like to study and offers a number of different reading rooms.
 During orientation, you will get a tour of the law library and have a chance to identify which study areas may best suit your needs.
 The Law Library holds the rare distinction of being one of the few library spaces in America that offers certain locations where you can eat and drink without reprimand, provided you are courteous and indulge only in quiet and non-odiferous food.
 There are also some areas where eating and drinking are forbidden – in the north reading rooms and in all the areas where you see postings to that effect.
-Please take these library rules seriously, since we prefer not to have to deal with insect or rodent problems in the library.
-Although the law library is likely to be your home base, it is good to know that there are lots of other excellent libraries on the Berkeley campus, making this one of the best places in the world to conduct interdisciplinary research.
+Please take these library rules seriously, since we prefer not to have to deal with insect or rodent problems.
+Although the Law Library is likely to be your home base, it is good to know that there are lots of other excellent libraries on the Berkeley campus, making this one of the best places in the world to conduct interdisciplinary research.